-The American Knife & Tool Institute (AKTI) is pleased to present summaries of the knife law in the 50 states across the country.
+The American Knife & Tool Institute (AKTI) is pleased to present summaries of the knife law in the 50 states across the country, and the District of Columbia.
 This valuable resource:

 - Was researched and written by a leading knife expert attorney and AKTI consultant

 - Indicates last date updated